benelan/gh-fzf/README.md

 - [`gh-f`](https://github.com/gennaro-tedesco/gh-f): another `fzf` wrapper around `gh`, which also provides some `git` functionality.

 **NOTE:** `gh-fzf` leaves `git` functionality to other tools, and instead focuses on providing more keybindings for the GitHub commands.
-The following `fzf` wrappers around `git` are both good options to fill that gap:
+The following `fzf` wrappers around `git` are both good options to bridge that gap:

 - [`forgit`](https://github.com/wfxr/forgit) (I use this one)
 - [`git-fuzzy`](https://github.com/bigH/git-fuzzy)